Ranking Top 10 Legnthiest NASCAR Tracks

 Texas Motor Speedway has been hosting many major events annually.
 The Speedway’s major events are the NASCAR Cup Series, NASCAR Xfinity Series, NASCAR Camping World Truck Series, and IndyCar Series.

-The Speedway’s track layout is similar to the Charlotte Motor Speedway and Atlanta Motor Speedway.
+The Speedway’s track layout resembles the Charlotte and Atlanta Motor Speedway.
 Its 1 and 2 turns have 20 degrees banking, while 3 and 4 have 24 degrees banking.

 Texas Motor Speedway is the shortest track on this list, but it has hosted 41 NASCAR Cup Series since 1997.
 Additionally, it has been hosting two Cup Series per year since 2005.